 a.
 Unduplicated Number of Participants.
 The following table specifies the maximum number of unduplicated participants who are served in each year that the waiver is in effect.
 The state will submit a waiver amendment to CMS to modify the number of participants specified for any year(s), including when a modification is necessary due to legislative appropriation or another reason.
-The number of unduplicated participants specified in this table is basis for the cost-neutrality calculations in Appendix J:
+The number of unduplicated participants specified in this table is basis for the costneutrality calculations in Appendix J:

-Table.
-D-3-a
+Table R_3_a

-Waiver Year Unduplicated Number of Part
+Waiver Year Unduplicated Number of Participants

 Year 1 889

 Year 2 889

 Year 3 889